Kerrica Hill: Career

 Kerrica Hill attended Hydel High School in Jamaica.
-She was competing for them when she broke the world under-18 best (76.2 cm barriers) for the 100 m hurdles, recording 12.71 seconds at the ISSA/Grace Kennedy Boys and Girls Champs in Kingston in April 2022.
+She was competing for that institution when she broke the world under-18 best (76.2 cm barriers) for the 100 m hurdles, recording 12.71 seconds at the ISSA/Grace Kennedy Boys and Girls Champs in Kingston in April 2022.

-The 17-year-old won two gold medals at the 2022 World Athletics U20 Championships in Cali, Colombia.
+As a 17-year-old she won two gold medals at the 2022 World Athletics U20 Championships in Cali, Colombia.
 She triumphed in the 100 m hurdles (senior height barriers) with a time of 12.77 seconds, setting new championship record and her second world U18 best in the process.
 In addition, she was part of women's 4 x 100 m relay team which broke the world U20 record with 42.59 s to win gold.
 Hill set in her individual event three of the five fastest U20 times of the season.
 Speculation followed soon after the championships that she could be about to turn professional.

+She retained her world U20 title at the 2024 World Athletics U20 Championships in Lima, Peru.

+She qualified from her 100 metres hurdles semi-final at the 2025 Jamaican Athletics Championships in 12.77 seconds.
+She was named in the Jamaican squad for the 2025 NACAC Championships in Nassau, The Bahamas.